 This style is favored in situations where the breast collar must withstand significant force, such as dragging calves or maneuvering cattle.
 It is a practical option for those who need resilience and performance.

-Roper and Tapered Breast Collars
+Roper and Tapered Styles for Performance

 Roper breast collars are wide and sturdy, distributing pressure over a larger area during events that involve sudden stops or high stress.
 Tapered breast collars, on the other hand, are narrower at the ends, making them lighter and less bulky.